-5.4 Technology Businesses
+5.5 Technology Businesses

-Immigrants are disproportionately likely to hold STEM degrees (Kerr and Kerr 2020) and play notable roles in major entrepreneurial ecosystems like Silicon Valley (Saxenian 2002).
+A different literature emphasizes that immigrants are disproportionately likely to hold STEM degrees (Kerr and Kerr 2020) and play large roles in major entrepreneurial ecosystems like Silicon Valley (Saxenian 2002).
 To study the technological and inventive orientation of immigrant versus non-immigrant startups, we further consider patenting behavior.
 This analysis links the corpus of U.S. patents to each firm in the administrative data, studying all firms founded over the 2005-2010 period.
 Figure 4 presents the results.
-Overall, firms with an immigrant founder are 35% more likely to have a patent than firms with no immigrant founders.
-Studying firms by size group, those founded by immigrants are more likely to have patents at all sizes and especially at larger sizes.10
+Overall, firms with an immigrant founder are roughly 35% more likely to have a patent than firms with no immigrant founders.
+Studying firms by size group, immigrants are more likely to have patents at all sizes and especially at larger sizes.